iden3/circomlib/README.md

 ## License

-The `circomlib` repository is part of the iden3 project.
+This repository is part of the iden3 project.
 All files are copyrighted under 2018 0KIMS association and published with GPL-3 license.
 Please check the [`LICENSE`](/LICENSE) file for more details.